 The trial also had issues with recording side effects.
 The researchers only tracked the side effects they had expected, ignoring other adverse effects that participants in the trial experienced.
 Furthermore, researchers only recorded side effects that occurred within six days of a dose.
 Bleeding risks were not mentioned in the trial’s data at all.

 Initially, the FDA refused to approve Pradaxa, but the agency then reversed its decision after a closed-door meeting with Boehringer in December 2010.
 There was no explanation given for the change.

 Within three months of approval, the FDA had received more reports of deaths and serious side effects due to Pradaxa than any other regularly monitored medication.
-Three years later, the FDA required a Black Box Warning for the Pradaxa, specifically calling out fatal bleeding risks.
+Three years later, the FDA required a Black Box Warning for Pradaxa, specifically calling out fatal bleeding risks.
+These serious health risks eventually prompted about 4,000 Pradaxa lawsuits that were ultimately settled before going to trial in 2014.
 By this point, Boehringer had made hundreds of millions off of Pradaxa.

 Marketing to the Doctors

 While pharmaceutical companies are looking to cut costs (and increase risks) by reducing the number of clinical trials they run, they are nonetheless spending more than ever on marketing their medical products.

 Two of the most prevalent places Big Pharma advertises are in medical journals and doctor’s offices.
 In fact, medical journals today sometimes have more adverts than editorial material.
 There’s a specific reason for this: You can fool a consumer into thinking your medication is the solution to their health problems, but without a prescription, there’s simply no sale.